hack4impact/flask-base/README.md

 ## Contributing

 Contributions are welcome!
-Check out our [Waffle board](https://waffle.io/hack4impact/flask-base) which automatically syncs with this project's GitHub issues.
 Please refer to our [Code of Conduct](./CONDUCT.md) for more information.

 ## Documentation Changes